xJonathanLEI/HKGolden/README.md

 HKGolden does not provide API access to developers, and that's why I will make my own API.
 To have an app working, the API must be finished first.
 It takes time, but it's worth the wait.

 #Great!
 How can I help?
 If you don't know anything about programming, it's fine.
-You can buy me (or maybe my team in the future) a cup coffee since I will not earn a single penny from this app.
+You can buy me (or maybe my team in the future) a cup of coffee since I won't earn a single penny from this app.
 If you are a developer, I am glad you are here.
 You can clone the repo and look at the code.
 This app is still at its very early stage, and I'm sure you can help a lot.
 Please contact me so that I don't have to fight alone.
 Thanks.

 #About Me
 No I am not a software engineer.
 No I don't study computer science.
 I study Accounting and Finance at the university.
 But yes, I like the simplicity of Windows Phone.
 I don't want it to die.
 I am here to help save it.
 Have faith, and wait.

 #How to contact me
-By mail:xJonathan@outlook.com
+By mail: xJonathan@outlook.com